- There are three options you can select when you are scheduling your email:

 After selecting all of your batch options, you will see three dropdown fields and one text field below the Batch Settings section.
 The three dropdown fields are your threshold options.
 Thresholds are monitored limitations that apply to each of your batches.
 These allow you to adjust how strict or liberal your campaign will be sent out.
 If any of the thresholds are reached, the campaign will be aborted automatically.

-Once you’ve selected your preferred option, click the Send Now or Schedule button.
+Once you have selected your preferred option, click the Send Now or Schedule button.

 There is one final thing you have to do before your email is sent out to all of your prospects.
 Make sure that you look over the information in the Confirm Schedule pop-up window.
-Once you click its Schedule button, all the information will be finalized, and you’re done!
+Once you click its Schedule button, all the information will be finalized, and you are done!

 Congratulations, you have now sent out a campaign using the hyMail app!